Home

 The coaches are parent volunteers, so when signing up, please advise if you are interested in coaching a team.

 The program is sanctioned by NFL Flag Football so we use the official NFL names and logos on the jerseys for the teams.
-[Coaches are asked to submit the top 5 NFL team names they would want to be, and any teams, they definitely do not want to be.]
-Each player gets a double sided jersey with a light and dark side for "home and away;" and a belt with flags.
+[Coaches will be asked to submit the top 7 NFL team names they would want to be, and any teams, they definitely do not want to be.]
+Each player gets a double-sided jersey with a light and dark side for "home and away;" and a belt with flags.
 Cleats (non-metal) are recommended for traction, but not required.
-Mouth guards are strongly recommended and can be purchased at sporting-goods stores and Walmart etc. The cost is $125.
+Mouth guards are strongly recommended and can be purchased at sporting-goods stores and Walmart etc.

 Site Links